National Conference FAQ

 Are group rates available for professionals?

 Yes, group rates are available!
-You can register for a group rate directly through the registration website with groups of 3 or more professionals that are within the same agency, practice, or school district.
+You can register for a group rate directly through the website with groups of 3 or more professionals that are within the same agency, practice, or school district.
 Please note that all tickets must be purchased in one transaction for the whole group.
-A code will be distributed to the purchaser so that each professional can go online and register themselves and select their sessions.
+A code will be distributed to the purchaser so that each professional can go online and register themselves and sign up for sessions.

 Is there a group rate for accessing the virtual recordings?